 Avoid Scope Creep by Clearly Stating the Project Scope

 Freelance designers know the client can decide to add work to your project.
 This is, in fact, a good thing because we all want more work and money.
-Both you and the client should understand when more work means the client pays more.
+However, both you and the client should understand when more work means the client pays more.

-Failing to be clear about the graphic design services you'll provide will only lead to misunderstandings later.
+Failing to be clear about the graphic design services you'll provide will only lead to misunderstandings later, so make sure both parties agree and are on the same page.

 That’s why a solid freelance contract will always draw a simple line to make sure the client understands what’s included and what’s not.
 List every single thing you need to deliver to them, as well as anything you’ll need from them in order to get everything done.